eyeonus/Trade-Dangerous/README.txt

 If you are sitting in a hauler at Chango with 20,000 credits and you have time for 2 hops, you might run it like this:

- C:\TradeDangerous\> trade.py --from Chango --credits 20000 -capacity 16 --hops 2
+ C:\TradeDangerous\> trade.py --ship hauler --from Chango --credits 20000 --hops 2

 And the output might look like this: